Kattusite/linguistics-db/README.md

 To-Do
 ========
+* Consider whether it is a good idea to put the entire IPA table into a popover.
+It is absolutely massive and there is no way it will look good.
+Instead maybe I should try to just embed the entire IPA table directly into the trait div.
+This would need some extra code to get off the ground but would probably be nicer in the long run...
 * Add a favicon
 * Add a proper navbar, meager as it may be (with an about / contact info page)
 * Fix "languages are mixed headedness" --> "languages use mixed headedness"